mage-ai/mage-ai/docs/production/native_cloud.md

         | `ecs-task-execution-role-name` | Name of task execution IAM role |

         This parameter can be ignored if you are not using Amazon ECR
+    - `your-pipeline-name` - name of the pipeline to run.
+This pipeline must be stored in the repository you added to your Docker image.

     In addition, you may want to edit the allocated CPU and Memory resources based on the type of data you plan to handle and intensity of the computations performed.
 5. Launch the task in your new cluster.
 Make sure your task has network routes to any service that you plan to connect to, such as data warehouses or Amazon ECR.
 Simplest way to add these network routes are to add outbound connection rules to the security group.

-6. You should find your pipeline now running in ECS!
+6. Your pipeline is now running in the ECS task